 Nominee shareholding structures

 Nominee shareholding structures in a Thai company (as a juristic person) are commonly used by foreigners to circumvent the licensing procedure and general restrictions under the Foreign Business Act or other laws prohibiting specific business categories for foreigners.
 Nominee structured companies with foreign participation and control are set up as majority Thai owned to be classified as Thai companies and as such not to be restricted by foreign ownership or foreign business laws.
-The drawback is that the Thai shareholders could be deemed 'nominees' acting on behalf of the foreign investor (meaning that the actual owner of the shares is the foreigner making the company foreign by majority foreign ownership).
+The foreigner is usually given absolute control through the limited company's preferred shares structure.
+The drawback is that the Thai shareholders could be deemed 'nominees' acting on behalf of the foreign investor (meaning that the company is Thai on paper only, legally the company is foreign by majority foreign ownership as the actual owner of the shares is the foreigner).
 The use of Thais as nominee shareholders by foreigners is strictly prohibited under the Foreign Business Act.